arctrong/md2html/readme.txt

 <!--index Markdown -->
 # Markdown

-[Markdown](https://daringfireball.net/projects/markdown/) is a formatting syntax whose main goal is making texts that are as readable as possible in plain text.
+[Markdown](https://daringfireball.net/projects/markdown/syntax) is a formatting syntax whose main goal is making texts that are as readable as possible in *plain text*.

 This syntax is very simple and allows writing very fast.
 It has enough features for writing a variety of document kinds.
-Though because of its simplicity it's quite restricted and contains just a very small subset of HTML features, it allows direct inclusions of HTML code that helps achieve more complex results when it's required.
+Because of its simplicity it's quite restricted and contains just a very small subset of HTML features, but it allows direct inclusions of HTML code that helps achieve more complex result when it's required.

 # Features